midelic/MILO-RX/README.md

 This project is the receiver part of a new protocol  based on SX128x LORA RF chip.
 Protocol general charcateristics:
-1.Long range
+- Long range
-2.Cheap HW(existing already)
+- Cheap HW(existing already)
-2.16 full channels(11bits/channel).
+- 16 full channels(11bits/channel).
-3.Sport telemetry.
+- Sport telemetry.
-4.SBUS output on receiver.
+- SBUS output on receiver.
-5.Use of existing expresslrs hardware comercially available on the market.
+- Use of existing expresslrs hardware comercially available on the market.
-6 Compatible with multiprotocol.
+- Compatible with multiprotocol.

 Ths receiver will bind with an  expresslrs hacked module attached to exiting TX OpenTX handsets(Taranis,Radiomaster,Jumper) The TX counterpart will be compatible and be attached to multiprotocol main code.